aceres/cas-fee-project2-af/doc/configuration.md

 Domain: [https://project2-60db1.firebaseapp.com/] (Type: Default)

-Go to the directory: project2/
+Go to the local workspace directory: project2/

-`/Users/andre.ceres/Projects/project2`
+`../projects/project2`

 `ng build`

-Go to the directory: project2/dist/
+Find the directory then: `../project2/dist/`

 Login to your Firebase account: